 If this scenario doesn't scare you, it's probably because you have had thorough self-defense training and gun safety classes to help you quickly and effectively make shoot/don't shoot decisions.

-If this scenario does scare you, then as a gun owner, it’s your responsibility to further your situational awareness training and gain the confidence necessary to protect yourself, your loved ones, and your personal property in the event of a dangerous situation.
+If this scenario scares you, as a gun owner, it's your responsibility to further your situational awareness training and gain the confidence necessary to protect yourself, your loved ones, and your personal property in a dangerous situation.

-During stressful scenarios, your body’s natural “fight or flight” survival reflex will kick in.
-This means your fine motor skills will be diminished and often you might experience tunnel vision, shaking, numbness, or a pounding heart.
-With these physical changes on the body, how are you supposed to make a proper, logical judgment call?
+During stressful scenarios, your body's natural "fight or flight" survival reflex will kick in.
+Unfortunately, this means your fine motor skills will be diminished, and often you might experience tunnel vision, shaking numbness, or a pounding heart.
+So with these physical changes, how are you supposed to make a sound, logical judgment call?

-That is the exact reason advanced training plays such a critical role for first-time and long-term gun owners.
+That is why advanced training is critical for first-time and long-term gun owners.
 Nothing will ever beat hands-on training.
-Frequent and routine practice is key.
+Frequent and routine practice is vital.

-If you plan to carry as a civilian, you are accepting the possibility that you will at some point, encounter a deadly situation that requires your quick and logical judgment.
+If you plan to carry as a civilian, you accept the possibility that you will, at some point, encounter a deadly situation that requires your quick and logical judgment.
 For responsible gun owners, it is vital to practice the following skills regularly:

-Virtual situational awareness training classes afford shooters the opportunity to play out lifelike scenarios in a safe, supportive, and educational environment.
+Virtual situational awareness training classes allow shooters to play out lifelike scenarios in a safe, supportive, and educational environment.
 This is the only way to go back and dissect what could and should be done differently if the situation ever arises in real life.
-When it happens in the real world, you don’t get a do-over.
+You don't get a do-over when it happens in the real world.

-While fixed target practice is an essential component to gaining valuable muscle memory and marksmanship skills, there is nothing like engaging in a simulated shoot/don’t shoot situational training exercises to get a real feel for making critical decisions, pulling from concealment, and for practicing mitigation techniques.
+While fixed target practice is essential to gaining valuable muscle memory and marksmanship skills, there is nothing like engaging in simulated shoot/don't shoot situational training exercises to get a natural feel for making critical decisions, pulling from concealment, and practicing mitigation techniques.

 Ultimately, shooters must learn to quickly and accurately assess:

-When you practice these life-saving skills in an educational environment, you can build the confidence necessary to make the right decision every single time.
-And ultimately, that is one of the core responsibilities for gun owners.
+When you practice these life-saving skills in an educational environment, you can build the confidence necessary to make the right decision every time.
+And ultimately, that is one of the core responsibilities of gun owners.

 At EVR, we take firearms safety and training seriously.
-It is our goal to provide training that builds upon the skills learned in traditional CCW classes through hands-on virtual training in a variety of shoot/don’t shoot training drills.
-Our Carry With Confidence Training Series is the next logical step for CCW license holders looking to develop the skills and confidence to react effectively in dangerous or life-threatening situations.
+Our goal is to provide training that builds upon the skills learned in traditional CCW classes through hands-on virtual training in various shoot/don't shoot training drills.
+Our Carry With Confidence Training Series is the next logical step for CCW license holders to develop the skills and confidence to react effectively in dangerous or life-threatening situations.